typohnebild/numpy-vs-mir/README.md

 stopped when the problem was solved up to an epsilon of 1e-3.
 For each permutation of the setup option a run was done 3 times.

+In Python we distinguish measurements between number of threads (1 or 8), with Intel Python distribution or OpenBlas and with or without Numba.
+In D we differentiate the measurements between Gauss-Seidel-Red-Black sweep implementations.
+The sweep performs basically the update step.
+For this purpose, we implemented three different
+approaches:
+1. Slices: Python like.
+Uses D Slices and Strides for grouping (Red-Black).
+2. Naive: one for-loop for each dimension.
+Matrix-Access through multi-dimensional Array.
+3. Fields: one for-loop for each dimension.
+Matrix is flattened.
+Access through flattened index.

 ### How was measured